pyeventsourcing/esdbclient/README.md

 Now, let's redefine the `get_aggregate()` function, so that it looks for a snapshot event, then selects subsequent aggregate events, and then calls a mutator function for each recorded event.
-We will use JSON to serialize and deserialize Python `dict` objects.

-Notice that the aggregate events are read from a stream for aggregate events, whilst the snapshot is read from a separate stream for aggregate snapshots.
+Notice that the aggregate events are read from a stream for serialized aggregate events, whilst the snapshot is read from a separate stream for serialized aggregate snapshots.
+We will use JSON to serialize and deserialize event data.

 ```python
 import json